OnurGumus/onurgumus.github.io/_posts/2020-11-25-Fable-Web-Components.md

 </body>

 </html>
 ```

 At the top, you would immediately see there is **custom-elements-e5-adapter** polyfill.
 The reason we use this polyfill is Fable 2 does not generate ES6 classes but web components require them.
 So that adapter solves that problem.
 However you must use 2.0.3 exactly, versions after that won't work.

 And another important thing is with Fable 3 you have to remove these polyfills as Fable 3 generates proper ES6 classes.
-Not removing them would cause an error.
+Not removing them would cause an error

 With respect to our component, you could see the modal-window tag and two items a button, and some text called Onur is put into Title and Description slots.
 We have a close button and also we use the title button to trigger the closing function.
 The main tag intercepts the event shows an alert window with its own tag name for demonstration purposes.

 And below is how our dom looks like:

 ![shadowdom](/assets/shadowdom.png)

 which clearly shows the show dom and other ingredients.
 An important point is you can see the slotted elements are indeed outside of the web component although from rendering point of view they are rendered inside the slots.